AaronOziel/ExceleratedSQL/README.md

 ##Features:
 - No SQL Injection!
 Sanitized inputs!
 (I think...)
 - Easy to run, flawless execution.
+- Lots of error checking.
+Some of the errors are kind of vague though.
+- Can account for blank rows or not enough/too many columns!

 ##In Devlopment:
-- More error checking
-- Lots of testing
 - Better error reporting
 - More useful comments!
 - A GUI?!